 In terms of roles and responsibilities for VMs, the primary change from physical servers was the introduction of a VI Administrator.
 The VI Administrator was typically part of either the IT Administrators or Operations groups.

-As the switch from private cloud to public cloud began another switch in the industry began — the shift from a monolithic architecture (a single system running an entire application) to a microservices architectures (each service of an application running independently).
+As the switch from private cloud to public cloud began, another switch in the industry began — the shift from a monolithic architecture (a single system running an entire application) to microservices architecture (each service of an application running independently).
 This was in part to begin addressing some of the limitations seen in the VM era.
 To assist these shifts, containers became popular.
-Containers were similar to VMs, but were typically much smaller in size.
+Containers were similar to VMs but were typically much smaller in size.
 The size reduction was due to two primary reasons:

 - A container was typically single purpose (VMs were often multi-purpose)

 - A container did not include a copy of the OS — the OS was shared amongst all the containers running on a host

 Sharing of an underlying OS initially resulted in concerns around security.
 As containers matured, so did the security model around them.
 Today, most people trust containers as much as they trust VMs.